akloskowski/Threeam-Trash/README.md

 ![](realchart.png)

 The above chart shows the results for the tests that we ran.
 The chart is shaped in a step function (probably because of lack of accuracy in the digits).
 The runtime was vacillating up and down, but generally it was increasing.
+The graph for average time was also showing a rather linear trend.

 #### Conclusions